metomi/rose/sphinx/user-guide/configuration-metadata.rst

   point real number.

   The widget may take space-delimited arguments which would be specified after the widget name.
 E.g. to set up a hypothetical table with named columns X, Y, VCT, and Level, we may do:

   .. code-block:: rose

      widget[rose-config-edit]=table.TableWidget X Y VCT Level

-  You may override to a Rose built-in widget by specifying a full rose class path in Python - for example, to always show radiobuttons for an option with values set:
+  You may override to a Rose built-in widget by specifying a full ``rose`` class path in Python - for example, to always show radiobuttons for an option with ``values`` set:

   .. code-block:: rose

      widget[rose-config-edit]=rose.config_editor.valuewidget.radiobuttons.RadioButtonsValueWidget

-  Another useful Rose built-in widget to use is the array element aligning page widget, rose.config_editor.pagewidget.table.PageArrayTable.
+  Another useful Rose built-in widget to use is the array element aligning page widget, ``rose.config_editor.pagewidget.table.PageArrayTable``.
 You can set this for a section or namespace to make sure each nth variable value element lines up horizontally.
 For example:

   .. code-block:: rose